maxgmr/mfs16/mfs16book/src/instruction_set.md

 Instructions do not affect CPU flags unless otherwise specified.
 Any flags omitted by an instruction's list of affected flags are unaffected by the instruction.

+Conditional instructions can take different amounts of cycles, depending on whether or not the condition is satisfied.

 "iff" is short for "if and only if".

 ## Legend